Deep Point Cloud Normal Estimation via Triplet Learning: Related Work

-In recent years, learning-based normal estimation methods have started to emerge.
-Only a few of these methods showcase the ability to preserve sharp features, handle noise robustly and generalise among different shapes.
-As the pioneer of such approaches, Boulch and Marlet~\cite{Boulch_Hough_2016} presented HoughCNN, in which 3D point clouds are mapped to a Hough space and, thereafter, a convolutional neural network (CNN) performs normal estimation on this representation.
-As 3D points need to be transformed to a 2D Hough space before being fed into CNNs, this method may discard important geometrical details.
-PointNet~\cite{Qi_2017} which allows neural networks to directly consume 3D point clouds, was proposed for classification and segmentation.
-They utilised a max-pooling function, such that features are extracted without being affected by the ordering of input points.
-Thereby, 3D point clouds can be directly fed into the network for normal estimation.
-For example, Guerrero et al. introduced PCPNet~\cite{Guerrero_pcpnet_2018} which adopts PointNet~\cite{Qi_2017} as the backbone to encode local neighbourhoods on point clouds and regresses normals from them.
-Ben-Shabat et al.~\cite{Benshabat_Nesti_2019} introduced a mixture-of-experts network, known as Nesti-Net, that checks points' neighbourhoods in varying scales and selects the optimal one.
-Finally, it estimates normals using the corresponding specialised sub-network.
-Similarly, Hyeon et al.~\cite{Heyon_2019} proposed a multi-scale k-nearest neighbour (kNN) network to robustly extract local features in preparation for normal estimation.
-Wang and Prisacariu~\cite{Wang_NINormal_2020} adopted an attentional module that softly selects neighbouring points for normal estimation.
-This network, known as NINormal, can thereby decide which neighbouring points are useful for preserving features in the shape.
-To further preserve feature normals, Lu et al.~\cite{Lu_DFP_2020} classified points into two classes (feature and non-feature), and performed denoising on noisy point clouds in conjunction with normal estimation in their Deep Feature Preserving (DFP) method.
-Recently, Lenssen et al.~\cite{Lenssen_DI_2020} proposed Deep Iterative (DI), a graph neural network based approach that performs a weighted least squares plane-fitting of point neighbourhoods where the weights are iteratively refined by an adaptive kernel parameterised by the network.
+As a commonly adopted traditional normal estimation approach, PCA~\cite{Hoppe_1992} derives each point's normal by calculating the eigenvalues and eigenvectors of the covariance matrix of its neighbourhood.
+Nevertheless, PCA-based method and its variants tend to smooth out sharp edges and corners that exist in the input shapes.
+In recent years, learning-based normal estimation methods have started to emerge, but only a few of these methods showcase the ability to preserve sharp features, handle noise robustly and generalise among different shapes.
+As the pioneer of such approaches, Boulch and Marlet~\cite{Boulch_Hough_2016} present HoughCNN, in which 3D point clouds are mapped to a 2D Hough space and, thereafter, a convolutional neural network (CNN) performs normal estimation on this representation.
+However, this transformation to the 2D space may discard important geometrical details.
+After the introduction of PointNet~\cite{Qi_2017}, 3D points can be directly fed into networks and the feature representations can be directly extracted without being affected by the input sequence.
+Adopting this as the backbone, PCPNet~\cite{Guerrero_pcpnet_2018} encodes local neighbourhoods on point clouds as patches, and regresses normals from them.
+Nesti-Net~\cite{Benshabat_Nesti_2019} adopts a mixture-of-experts network that checks points' neighbourhoods in varying scales and selects the optimal one.
+Similarly, NINormal~\cite{Wang_NINormal_2020} adopts an attention module that softly selects neighbouring points to regress normals from them.
+To effectively preserve feature normals, Lu et al.~\cite{Lu_DFP_2020} classify points into feature and non-feature classes, and perform denoising on noisy point clouds in conjunction with normal estimation in their Deep Feature Preserving (DFP) method.
+Recently, Lenssen et al.~\cite{Lenssen_DI_2020} proposed Deep Iterative (DI), a graph neural network-based approach that performs a weighted least squares plane-fitting of point neighbourhoods, where the weights are iteratively refined during the process.